 The reasons for this are many:

-That doesn't mean that you can't be personal with your mentee – in fact, it's essential that you build a rapport.
+That doesn't mean that mentors can’t be personal with their mentees—as mentioned earlier, it's essential that mentors build rapport and connect with their mentees.
 But it's important to define what's off-limits, and to respect those boundaries.

 “What boundaries will you implement around time limits?...
 Will you allow your mentee to contact you outside of scheduled meetings?
 What about personal topics?”

-For instance, what boundaries will you implement around time limits?
-You both have busy lives, so it's important to be respectful of that.
-Will you allow your mentee to contact you outside of scheduled meetings?
+For instance, what are boundaries around time limits?
+Both parties have busy lives, so it's important to be respectful of that.
+Will the mentor allow the mentee to contact them outside of scheduled meetings?
 What about personal topics?

 The key is to be open and communicative about boundaries.
 This prevents any confusion or hurt feelings down the line.